The Trip to Bountiful poster

 The inciting incident occurs at 14 minutes when Carrie receives her pension check in the mail.
 Jessie Mae immediately demands it, but this monthly ritual crystallizes Carrie's realization that she must act now or never see Bountiful again.
 She decides this is the moment to escape..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Carrie actively chooses to leave.
+This shows the protagonist's commitment to Carrie actively chooses to leave.
 She walks out of the apartment with her small suitcase and heads to the bus station, taking the irreversible step into her journey.
 This is her conscious decision to reclaim her life and pursue Bountiful, regardless of consequences., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat The sheriff stops Carrie at the bus station in Harrison, twelve miles short of Bountiful.
 She is caught—a false defeat.
 She believes her journey has ended in failure, but the sheriff, moved by her story, agrees to take her to Bountiful before returning her to her family.
 The stakes have been raised., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 80 minutes (74% through) represents the emotional nadir.
 Here, Carrie arrives at her childhood home to find it completely abandoned, decayed, and empty.
 The house is falling apart, her parents long dead, the town gone.
 Everything she remembered has died.
-She confronts the "whiff of death"—both literal (the death of her past) and metaphorical (her own mortality)., illustrates the protagonist at their lowest point.
+She confronts the "whiff of death"—both literal (the death of her past) and metaphorical (her own mortality)., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Ludie and Jessie Mae arrive.
 Carrie has her moment of clarity and synthesis: she tells Ludie she had to come home one last time, and now she can face death peacefully.
 She gained what she needed—not the physical place, but the spiritual closure.
 She is ready to return and accept her life as it is., demonstrating the transformation achieved throughout the journey.